rijalalfariz/face-attendance-admin/README.md

 ## Dependencies

-Python
+- Python
-MySQL Database (You can change yours also)
+- MySQL Database (You can change yours also)
-XAMPP
+- XAMPP
-+
-See requirements.txt
+- + requirements.txt

 ---